ReactComponentKit/EmojiCollection/README.md

 ## What is ReactComponentKit

-ReactComponentKit is a library for building UIViewComponent based on Component.
+ReactComponentKit is a library for building a UIViewController based on Component.
 Additionary, It architect UIViewController as Redux with MVVM.
 If you use ReactComponentKit, You can make many scenes(UIViewController) more easily.
 You can share components among scenes.

 ## Using Diff algorithm for UICollectionView and UITableview